uegamiw/myLLM/README.md

 # myLLM

-myLLM is a desktop application that allows users to interact with various language models from OpenAI and Anthropic.
-It provides a simple interface for sending prompts and receiving responses from these AI models.
+myLLM is a simple desktop application that allows users to interact with various language models from OpenAI and Anthropic.
+The application supports multiple models and prompt templates, making it easy to switch between different configurations.

 ## Installation